 Your lender may be willing to offer you some support on a case-by-case basis.
 It is important that you engage with your lender at this point to find what suits your circumstances best.

+If you are still on a COVID-19 payment break and due to come off it, then start making repayments as soon as possible (if you can.)
 You can get more advice about coming off a COVID-19 payment break in these videos:

 - COVID-19 – Your Mortgage from the Central Bank of Ireland